opendata-education/Blog/material/texts/open_data_workshop.md

 Two hours is a short time to introduce people to open data, and the teachers had to process a lot of new information depending on their familiarity with the subject.
 However, the feedback was positive, and many teachers were excited to learn more.

 ### About the writer
 Santeri Koivula is a Bachelor’s student in Aalto University, studying Mathematics and Systems Sciences as his major.
 In summer 2022, he works as a summer trainee for Helsinki Institute of Physics at CERN.
 In his work he makes materials and organizes workshops for the purpose of creating research-based teaching in classrooms.
-During his free time, Santeri enjoys dancing and doing volunteer work. testi
+During his free time, Santeri enjoys dancing and doing volunteer work.

 <img src="../pictures/SanteriK_final.jpg" alt="Photo of the writer" style="height: 450px">